Orsted Maintains Commitment to U.S. Offshore Wind Projects, Despite Cancellation of New Jersey Ventures

 Credit: Orsted

-Denmark's renewable energy leader, , has affirmed its dedication to advancing offshore wind farms in the United States, despite the recent decision to abandon two projects off the coast of New Jersey, according to a statement from senior advisor John Podesta.
+Denmark's leader, , has affirmed its dedication to advancing offshore wind farms in the United States, despite the recent decision to abandon two projects off the coast of New Jersey, according to a statement from senior advisor John Podesta.

 In an interview with Reuters, Podesta revealed that he engaged in discussions with Orsted following the surprise cancellation of the New Jersey Ocean Wind projects.
 This conversation underscores the Biden administration's strong interest in harnessing the potential of offshore wind to contribute to the nation's climate change objectives by introducing zero-emissions power generation.